The monstrous pile of dirty baby clothes, soiled bibs, and poop-stained cloth diapers…

 - Don’t: Wear new clothes, hand-me-downs, or use blankets without washing.
 Some infants can develop a rash.

-- Do: Prewash and pre-soak baby clothes using the same method as above.
+- Do: Pre-soak or pre-wash baby clothes using the same method as above.

 How to Get Rid of Stubborn Stains